Pix3l01/CHVChall/src/attachments/README.md

 # Client for remote mirror

-Simple client written in python to make a local linux socket-can interface communicate with the remote server mirror
+Simple client written in python to make a local linux socket-can interface communicate with the remote server mirror.
+At the moment the remote doesn't have any connection timeout and I'd like to keep it that way to make the challenge less annoying to explore.
+So, behave, please.
+Don't DoS and close your connections once you're done or when you know you're not gonna interact with the challenge for a long time.

 ## How to use it